NaszvadiG/cim-xa/README.md

 <a href="http://phpsavant.com/docs/">Documentation for Savant Templating</a>

-Paid support and development work is available from Titanium Opensystems -- see the <a href="//tinyurl.com/dbmsmax">website</a>.
+Paid support and development work is available from Titanium Opensystems -- <a href="//tinyurl.com/dbmsmax">see the website here</a>.

 This distribution is licensed on the same terms as CodeIgniter.